This easy peasy Halloween table runner is simple to make and will brighten up any table for the Halloween season!

 I’ve been having the most fun sewing up Halloween goodies with this fabric.
 I’ve made a Halloween dress for my daughter and just finished my very first attempt at a quilted item – this quilted Halloween table runner!.
 (I plan on making a quilt for my daughter this winter, so I wanted to practice and start with something easy.)

 To make the table runner, I just kind of played with the fabrics until I found a combination that I liked.
 I cut two strips each, varying the widths just a bit, from ten different fabrics.
 Then just sewed them together.
 Easy-peasy!

 Rather than do any fancy quilting, I just decided to “stitch in the ditch” between the fabric strips.
 While doing this method, I learned that I should probably do a little bit of a better job pressing the seams flat.
 I think I will also pick up a walking foot before my next quilting project in hopes that it will help keep my stitches a little straighter.

-For this project, I used store bought bias tape.
-Black was my chosen binding color anyway, so I didn't feel the need to make my own, especially since Hancock's had their packaged bias tape 50% off last weekend.
-When I make my daughters quilt, I do plan to make the binding, though I haven't figured out if it needs to be on the bias or not...
-(I already have the fabric picked out, bright pink with white pin-dots, so cute!)
+For this project, I used store-bought bias tape.
+Black was my chosen binding color anyway, so I didn’t feel the need to make my own, especially since my local fabric store had their packaged bias tape 50% off last weekend.